 A person’s liability for Spanish tax is determined by residence status for taxation purposes and the source of income derived by the individual.
 Income tax is levied at either progressive tax rates for residents (with flat rates for investment income and capital gains) or flat tax rates for nonresidents.
-In the case of residents, the individual’s taxable income for the year is calculated by subtracting allowable deductions from the total assessable income.
+In the case of residents, the individual’s taxable income for the year is calculated by subtracting certain allowable expenses/reductions from the total assessable income.
 Nonresidents do not have any allowable deductions or credits, except for certain expenses for those individuals who are tax residents in another EU country.
 A special tax regime for inbound assignees might be available for those individuals who become Spanish tax residents as a consequence of their assignment to Spain or of acquiring a board of director position in an entity, provided certain requirements are met.

 A person’s liability for Spanish tax is determined by his/her residence status.
 A person can be a resident or nonresident for Spanish tax purposes.

 A resident of Spain generally refers to an individual who remains in Spain for more than 183 days in any given calendar year or has the individual’s business or economic interests located in Spain.
 Temporary absences from Spain are disregarded in order to calculate the number of days spent in Spanish territory, unless the individual can prove residency in another country.

 In general, nonresident taxpayers are taxed at the rate of 24 percent on income obtained in Spanish territory or which arises from Spanish sources (19 percent for investment income and capital gains for 2016).

 General rate of 19 percent applies to non-resident individuals who are tax resident in a country of the European Union (EU) or of the European Economic Area (EEA) with which and effective exchange of tax information exists.